Statistical Approaches to Pay Equity Issues: A Q&A with Affiliate Anthony LoSasso

 Professor LoSasso: Hours worked, position, geography, and experience, among others.
 For doctors and other medical professionals, specialty and organizational structure (sole practitioner, group, etc.) are frequently analyzed as well.

-Mark Gustafson: Vice President, Analysis Group
+Mark Gustafson: Managing Principal, Analysis Group

 Mr. Gustafson: Are there any characteristics of jobs or employees that are difficult to observe and that can cause problems in correctly identifying pay disparities?

 Professor LoSasso: Companies often struggle to properly account for employee productivity and experience.
 Other characteristics that pose a challenge might include any requirements to be “on call” or to work night and weekend shifts, as well as the quality, size, and exact location of the employer.

 Mr. Gustafson: Can you describe an example of your research on pay equity issues?

 Professor LoSasso: A paper I published in Health Affairs analyzed differences in pay by gender for newly trained physicians using several years of data from a survey of graduating residents and fellows in New York.
 Analyzing physicians who have just completed training programs ensures that the physicians studied have similar levels of experience.
 To ensure that the types of jobs are comparable, the paper studied only physicians who took clinical, non-training positions.
 The paper considered other factors as well, including patient care hours per week, specialty, geography, and the type of practice.

 Mr. Gustafson: What characteristics of employees or their jobs might a company have information on that are not typically available to researchers?
 How could this information improve the analysis?